Hey guys! I was just thinking about my last trip to Disney, and I decided to put together a packing list that I think you will enjoy.

-SNACKS- A box of granola bars, snack packs of cookies or goldfish will always be cheaper than purchasing a snack for $6.00 and up per snack.
+SNACKS- A box of granola bars, snack packs of cookies, or goldfish will always be cheaper than purchasing a snack for $6.00 and up per snack.
 Click here to see how to use grocery delivery services to have your snacks and meals delivered straight to your resort!

 REUSABLE WATER BOTTLES- Water is free at any quick service location.
 We take a collapsible water bottle in with a couple of different Mio or Kool-aide flavors to choose from.
-In a ziplock, of course, you do not want those to leak in your bag!
+In a ziploc, of course, you do not want those to leak in your bag!

 STROLLERS- If you don’t want to haul your large stroller through security, buy a cheap folding stroller at Walmart or Amazon before you leave.

 You can leave/donate the stroller there and still be out ahead.
 At Disney $15.00 a day for a single stroller or $35.00 a day for a double stroller.

 COMPACT STROLLERS- Another option is to purchase a compact travel stroller.
 These strollers fold up really small, some of these are as small or smaller than your carry-on!

 STROLLER FANS– These handy little stroller fans are so cool!
 You can wrap them around the stroller handle pointing at you or on the side of the stroller pointing at your little one.
 Either way, they are super handy and work really well to help cool down.

 STROLLER COVERS– As you know, Florida’s weather can go from hot and humid to rainy in the blink of an eye.
 Stroller covers can be a lifesaver when trying to escape the rain and keep your little one dry!